 It has all the components it needs to match the right video to the right viewer.
-And that’s the distribution part — not build on a social graph, build out an algorithm that’s just really efficient at matching content, to people who will enjoy that content.
+And that’s the distribution part — not built on a social graph, built on an algorithm that’s just really efficient at matching content, to people who will enjoy that content.
 And that’s why I referred to it as “The Sorting Hat” from Harry Potter; you know more about Harry Potter than I do.

 Sonal: <laughs> I do!

-Eugene: Yah, it’s a little mysterious how the Sorting Hat works.
+Eugene: Yeah, it’s a little mysterious how the Sorting Hat works.
 But it did seem to pick people with the right disposition to be a Hufflepuff, or a Gryffindor, or a Slytherin.